h434ni/loggy-run/README.md

 # loggy-run
-this is a method to capture the terminal outputs of a command and save them on persistent storage while also showing the terminal output. it creates a ./logs folder at the current directory and makes a new txt file for each run. the files get updated in real time
+this is a tool to capture the terminal outputs of a command and save them on persistent storage while also showing the terminal output. it creates a ./logs folder at the current directory and makes a new txt file for each run. the files get updated in real time
 - all output is captured without modifications including errors
 - uses utf9 by default in order to prevent the non utf8 error